brianbunke/brianbunke.github.io/_posts/2017-05-09-github-lingo.md

 ## Up Next

 Making your first GitHub contribution!
-Tomorrow will be all about Issues: why they're important, and how to do them the right way.
+Tomorrow will be [all about issues]: why they're important, and how to do them the right way.

 ---